shaadirm/DataAnalysisPortfolio/README.md

 ## TableauAirbnbDashboard.pdf

-This file contains a pdf version of a tableau dashboard created using data about Airbnb listings in Austin, Texas.
+This file contains a pdf version of a tableau dashboard I created using data about Airbnb listings in Austin, Texas.
 The data was obtained through Airbnb at http://insideairbnb.com/get-the-data/.

 Link to published tableau dashboard: https://public.tableau.com/views/AirbnbDashboardAustinTX/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link